Chemical vs. Organic Fertilizer

 Applying too many chemical fertilizers, on the other hand, might burn the soil.
 It might also cause damage to the grass and plants.
 Unfortunately, the use of chemical fertilizers is also harmful to the environment.
 Canada even banned chemical fertilizers and pesticides.

 Some components of organic fertilizers are missing in chemical fertilizers.
-Experts say that organic fertilizers have more benefits and advantages.
+Exerts say that organic fertilizers have more benefits and advantages.
 They are also cheaper than chemical fertilizers.

 Are you looking for professional lawn fertilizer services?